IPVanish Review: Quick Expert Summary

 - And more…

 IPVanish is a good VPN, but it has some drawbacks.
-For example, it isn’t good for streaming — while it works with Netflix, IPVanish can’t access Amazon Prime, BBC iPlayer, Disney+, and many other popular streaming services.
-IPVanish is also unable to bypass internet firewalls in censor-heavy countries like China.
-And its split-tunneling is only available on Android, DNS leak protection is only available on Windows, and there’s no WebRTC protection.
+For example, it doesn’t work in censor-heavy countries like China.
+Plus, its DNS leak protection is only available on Windows, and there’s no WebRTC protection.

-IPVanish has 1-month, 3-month, and 1-year subscription plans that are competitively priced — and the yearly plan includes a free subscription to VIPRE antivirus (for Windows and Mac users only).
-IPVanish includes a 7-day free trial for all mobile devices when you sign up for a yearly plan through your respective app store.
-IPVanish backs the 1-year plans with a 30-day money-back guarantee.
+IPVanish has 1-month, 1-year, and 2-year subscription plans that are competitively priced — and the annual plans include a free subscription to VIPRE antivirus (for Windows and Mac users only).
+IPVanish also includes a 7-day free trial for all mobile devices when you sign up for a yearly plan through your respective app store.
+It backs its long-term plans with a 30-day money-back guarantee.

 📱 Number of Devices | Unlimited |